 A prop bet allows you to wager beyond the standard full-game odds and bet on different aspects of a game or event.

-Proposition bets first popped up for Super Bowl XX in 1986, when Las Vegas oddsmakers took bets on Chicago’s famed defensive tackle-turned-short yardage running back William “The Refrigerator” Perry and if he would score a touchdown.
+Proposition bets first popped up for Super Bowl XX in 1986, when Las Vegas oddsmakers took bets on whether Chicago’s famed defensive tackle-turned-short yardage running back William “The Refrigerator” Perry would score a touchdown.

 The unique nature and excitement of those alternative markets quickly gained popularity and prop bets became a staple of Super Bowl betting.
 That demand eventually bled beyond the Big Game and, with the emergence of online sportsbooks, multiple prop markets are now available for regular-season contests in just about every sport.